-- To comply with the legislation, the City is required to take a minimum of 114 samples each month from a representative cross-section of its watermain network and to test these samples for microbiological indications of contamination.
+- ◆ To comply with the legislation, the City is required to take a minimum number of samples each month from a representative cross-section of its watermain network and to test these samples for microbiological indications of contamination.
 Testing for the free chlorine residual content is also a requirement.
-The chlorine residual must be sampled at the same time and location as the microbiological sample. - The City's drinking water is sampled every three months at points within the distribution system where there is a likelihood for the potential of elevation formations of trihalomethanes (THM's). - The City must undertake a Community Wide Lead Testing Program.
-The volunteer based sampling program requires samples be taken from 50 residential homes, 5 non-residential buildings and 10 samples taken directly from the distribution system twice each year.
-Additional non-regulated lead samples are taken outside of the regulated and defined sampling time periods each year. - Anyone who conducts sampling from within the water distribution system must hold an Ontario Water Wastewater Certification Office (OWWCO) Water Quality Analyst licence or a Water Distribution Operator's licence.
-These licences must be updated every three years and require continuing education for renewal. - All laboratory analysis must be carried out by an accredited laboratory.
+The chlorine residual must be sampled at the same time and location as the microbiological sample. - The City's drinking water is sampled every three months at points within the distribution system where there is a likelihood for the potential of elevated formations of Disinfection Byproducts, including Trihalomethanes (THMs) and Haloacetic Acids (HAAs). - The City must undertake a Community Wide Lead Testing Program.
+The volunteer based sampling program requires samples be taken from 50 residential homes, 5 nonresidential buildings and 10 samples taken directly from the distribution system twice each year.
+Additional lead samples are taken outside of the regulated and defined sampling periods each year. - Anyone who conducts sampling from within the water distribution system must be certified as a Water Quality Analyst or Water Distribution Operator by the Ontario Water Wastewater Certification Office (OWWCO).
+These certifications must be renewed every three years and have mandatory, MOE-approved training requirements. - All laboratory analysis must be carried out by an accredited laboratory.
 The City of St. Catharines currently uses a number of accredited laboratories.
 Accreditation ensures acceptable laboratory protocols and test methods are in place.
 It also requires the laboratory to provide evidence and assurances of the proficiency of the analysts performing the test methods.
 Laboratories are audited by the Canadian Association for Laboratories Accreditation (CALA) and accredited by the Standards Council of Canada (SCC). - All drinking water sample results are available to the public.
-Annual reports are available at City Hall, the Lake Street Service Centre and on the City's website, www.stcatharines.ca.
-The daily sample records are also available at the Lake Street Service Centre for the public to view. - Notification is given to the MOE, the Regional Public Health Department and Decew Water Treatment Plant of all incidents of regular sampling which exceed the Maximum Allowable Concentration (MAC); zero colonies per 100 mL for Escherichia coli (E. coli) or Total Coliforms and free chlorine residual measurements of less than 0.05 mg/L. Notifications are also given for THM's which exceed 0.10 mg/L and lead analyses which exceed 0.010 mg/L. - On an annual basis, the MOE conducts a rigorous and comprehensive inspection of the municipal drinking water system to determine compliance under the SDWA and associated regulations.
-The City of St. Catharines received a Final Inspection Rating of 100% in the 2015 Inspection.
+Annual reports are available at City Hall and on the City's website, www.stcatharines.ca.
+The daily sample records are available on request for the public to view. - Notification is given to the MOE, the Regional Public Health Department and Decew Water Treatment Plant of all incidents of regular sampling which exceed the Maximum Allowable Concentration (MAC). - On an annual basis, the MOE conducts a rigorous and comprehensive inspection of the municipal drinking water system to determine compliance under the SDWA and associated regulations.
+The City of St. Catharines received a Final Inspection Rating of 100% in the last Inspection.